 - Security of Radioactive Sources

 - Emergency Procedures

-Irradiators expose products to gamma radiation to eliminate germs and insects or for other purposes.
-Food products, food containers, spices, fruits, plants and medical supplies are the most commonly irradiated products.
-The process does not leave radioactive residue or cause the treated products to become radioactive.
+Irradiators are machines that expose products to gamma radiation to kill germs and insects or for other purposes.
+Food, food containers, spices, fruits, plants and medical supplies are the products most commonly irradiated.
+The process does not leave radioactive residue or cause the products to become radioactive.
 The radiation can come from radioactive sealed sources, an x-ray tube or an electron beam.

 Licensing and Inspection

 Irradiators that use radioactive material must meet all safety requirements.
 These include:

 - Operators must have a license from the NRC or an Agreement State before they obtain a radioactive sealed source.

 - Irradiator facilities and sealed sources must meet design and performance criteria.

 - Irradiator facilities must undergo construction monitoring and acceptance testing.